griffeth-barker/blog/content/published/2023/get_your_public_ip_address_using_terminal.md

 If you were to navigate to https://ifconfig.me/ip in your web browser of choice, you would see nothing except a public IP address.

-We can use several several commands to interact with these websites and get our current public IP address from this URL.
+We can use several several commands to interact with this site and get our current public IP address from this URL.

 ## PowerShell
 ### Invoke-WebRequest